 What is Flag?

 Flag (the Flag Service Organization) is a religious retreat located in Clearwater, Florida.
-It serves as the spiritual headquarters and Mecca for Scientologists planetwide.
+It serves as the spiritual headquarters for Scientologists planetwide.
 Flag is the largest Church of Scientology in the world.
 Flag represents the hub of the greater Scientology worldwide community as a dynamic, multilingual organization.
 Flag not only ministers the most advanced levels of training available anywhere, but all advanced levels of auditing up to New OT VII.

 The title “Flag” follows from the fact that from the late 1960s through the mid-1970s, the highest ecclesiastical organizations were located at sea aboard a flotilla of ships.
 The 330-foot motor vessel Apollo served as Mr. Hubbard’s home.
 Accordingly, it was then the most senior Scientology Church.
 It was known as the “Flagship” of the flotilla and called “Flag” for short.